USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **minModelYearID**    synonym of beginModelYearID

-**modelYearGroup**    A group of model years, which may be specific to particular pollutant-processes.
+**modelYearGroup**    this table defines a group of model years, which may be specific to particular pollutant-processes.
 The idea is that different vintages of Source Types have emissions rate differences which are not fully captured by other source bin discriminators

-**modelYearGroupID**    an integer ID referring to a group of model years, which can be mapped using the modelyeargroup table
+**modelYearGroupID**    an integer ID referring to a group of model years, which can be mapped using the modelyeargroup table.
+Note, not all IDs are defined in modelyeargroup.
+In these instances, the ID can be decoded.
+If it is 4 digits long, it is a direct model year number, and no decoding is necessary.
+If it is 8 digits long, the first 4 digits are the begin model year and the last 4 digits are the end model year.

 **modelYearID**    refers to a specific model year